Concierge gives you timely BUY and SELL alerts on ASX-listed stocks

 Amazon (NDQ:AMZN) … the Everything Store.
-That was the title of journalist Brad Stone’s biography of the company as well as an accurate description of what the company does.
+That was the title of journalist Brad Stone’s biography of the company as well as an accurate description of what the Magnificent Seven company does.

 There’s little not to like about the company.
 The dominant market position in existing markets, the ability (the employee brains and capital) to go after new market opportunities and the loyalty of its customers.
-But as Seattle’s Great White Shark approaches its 30th birthday, it isn’t necessarily the easiest time in its history.
+As Seattle’s Great White Shark approaches its 30th birthday, it isn’t necessarily the easiest time in its history.
+And yet, it has grown 72% in the last year, and its recent annual results were warmly received by investors.
+But not for the reasons you may think.

 Who is Amazon (NDQ:AMZN)?